openenergysolutions/openfmb-schemas/README.md

 ## IDL

-The */IDL* directory contains a file for using OpenFMB inconjunction with a DDS implementation such as those from [RTI](https://www.rti.com/) or [TwinOaks](http://www.twinoakscomputing.com/).
+The */idl* directory contains an IDL schema file for using OpenFMB inconjunction with a DDS implementation such as those from [RTI](https://www.rti.com/) or [TwinOaks](http://www.twinoakscomputing.com/).
 The IDL requires a commercial compiler.